 At 6 weeks I started reading Bountiful, Beautiful, Blissful by Gurmukh a book on experiencing the natural power of pregnancy and birth with Kundalini Yoga and meditation.
 Gurmukh is a fabulous yoga teacher who I’ve been fortunate to have done a class with when she was visiting the UK and have also read her Eight Human Talents.
 It is such a treat to read!
 She talks about her own emotional journey and each chapter is themed by trimester-birth and has short meditations to do at home.

-It just so happens that as I was reading the book, someone walked past me, saw the book and told me of a women’s red tent gathering later that day honouring pregnant women.
-I went along and had the most beautiful experience listening to words of support, love and gratitude for pregnant ladies over 120 days/12 weeks.
+It just so happens that as I was reading the book, someone walked past me, saw the book and told me of a women’s red tent gathering later that day honoring pregnant women.
+I went along and had the most beautiful experience listening to words of support, love, and gratitude for pregnant ladies over 120 days/12 weeks.

 A youtube channel I tune into each week is Channel Mum as it includes some facts and real women talking about how they were feeling each week.
 At the time I hadn’t told many people my age who have been/were also pregnant so it felt encouraging to hear from other women.